How Early Can You Test For Autism?

 How to Get an Autism Diagnosis for a Child

-If you think your child may have autism, it is important to get a professional diagnosis.
-This can be done through a multidisciplinary team of specialists that typically includes psychologists, physicians, and neurologists.
+If you suspect that your child may have autism, it’s important to seek a professional diagnosis.
+This typically involves a multidisciplinary team of specialists, including psychologists, physicians, and neurologists.

-The process usually begins with an initial assessment or screening from your family doctor.
-They will ask questions about any behaviors that may indicate signs of autism.
-The doctor may also recommend further testing or screening by an expert in the field to make a formal diagnosis.
+The process usually starts with an initial assessment or screening by your family doctor, who will ask about any behaviors indicating signs of autism.
+The doctor may also recommend further testing or screening by an expert in the field for a formal diagnosis.

-Once a diagnosis is made, your family doctor will work with you and other specialists to create an individualized care plan for your child.
-This plan should take into account any therapies and strategies that can be used to manage their symptoms and help them reach their full potential.
+Once a diagnosis is made, your family doctor will work with you and other specialists to create a customized care plan for your child.
+This plan should consider therapies and strategies to manage their symptoms and support them in reaching their full potential.